Get the lowdown on the second edition of the world's biggest national team efootball competition: UEFA eEURO 2021.

 Article top media content

-Matches will be shown live here and on UEFA's official YouTube channel.
+Matches were shown live here and on UEFA's official YouTube channel.

-There will be a live event scheduled in London from 8 to 10 July to decide the UEFA eEURO 2021 champions.
-The 16 finalist teams have been drawn into four groups of four, with the top two from each progressing to the knockout stage.
-Every match until the final will then be a best-of-three series, with the final itself played as a best of five.
+The tournament ran online from 8 to 10 July to decide the UEFA eEURO 2021 champions.
+The 16 finalist teams were drawn into four groups of four, with the top two from each progressing to the knockout stage.
+Every match until the final was a best-of-three series, with the final itself played as a best of five.

 How did qualifying work?

 The group stage draw took place in February, with the competing countries divided into ten groups of five or six.

 Every country played two matches each (1-vs-1) against the other nations in their group; points from both matches were added to the group table.
 The ten group winners qualified directly for the final tournament.

 The ten runners-up took part in a play-off tournament to determine the other six finalists.
 The contenders were split into two groups of five, with the top three advancing from each.eEURO play-offs: all the details

 The focus of the tournament is the team element – the essence of football.
 Each participating national association competed with a national efootball team of between two and four gamers.

 Between November 2020 and February 2021, associations selected their national team through a tournament unless a national efootball team already existed.
 The team then contested the online qualifying phase.